Russell Westbrook Reportedly Wants To Leave The Houston Rockets For Greener-Light Pastures

 From the reporting in the story, James Harden appears to be fully committed to the team and vice versa.
 NBA talking heads have speculated that Westbrook may be eyeing the Kawhi Leonard and the LA Clippers but Stephen A. Smith says he isn’t a fan of that play.

-Are you picking up what SAS is putting down or do you want to see Russy and the Clips do their thing?
+Are you picking up what SAS is putting down or do you want to see Russ and the Clips do their thing?

 Comments